tiffanymatthe/tiffanymatthe.github.io/content/single-pages/about.md

 ## Experience

+🤖 My most recent internship was with the Tesla Bot team where I worked on cool ways to make the robot plan and navigate its surroundings.

-🧠 This year, I was in the UK working on drones in simulation with reinforcement learning.
+🧠 In 2023, I was in the UK working on drones in simulation with reinforcement learning.

-🏎️ Last year, I worked with software in the chassis controls team at Tesla.
+🏎️ In 2022, I worked with software in the chassis controls team at Tesla.

 🖥️ I was a teaching assistant at UBC for a computer engineering course on software construction in Java (CPEN221).